svub/nimiq-squad-tweet-scraper/README.md

 # Tweet scraper

-> A command line tool to get all latest tweets for a list of IDs of Twitter users.
-Results will be stored as `results.csv`.
+> A command line tool to get all latest tweets for a list of handles or IDs of Twitter users.
+Results will be stored as CSV.

 ## Setup

-Copy `sample.env` to `.env` and edit values as needed.
+Copy `example.env` to `.env` and edit values as needed.
+See explanations inside the example file.

 ## Run